 Links to information and advice about mobility aids, including walking aids, scooters and powered wheelchairs, and access ramps.
 Updated March 2015.

-- Disabled Living Foundation: Supplier Directory
+- Disabled Living Foundation: Choosing a scooter

 DLF is a national charity providing impartial advice, information and training on independent living.
-The directory provides information on powered wheelchairs, scooters and buggies

 - Mobility & Sickness Information Service